moderneinc/springboot-migration-workshop/docs/spring-boot-migrator-adventure/README.md

 development for Spring Boot.

 :::caution
 This is a very experimental project and not our recommended way of migrating to Spring Boot 3.
-The project has not created any more releases since 2022 and there are substantial bugs that need to be fixed for it to run properly in any repository.
 With that being said, we wanted to show what alternatives exist so that you can make the decision that best meets your own needs.
 :::

 ## Prepare your environment

 1. Switch to Java 17 so you can properly build this repository.
 You might need to download Java 17 and update your `JAVA_HOME` environment variable.
 If you are on a Unix-based system, we recommend using [SDKMan](https://sdkman.io/):

 ```shell
 sdk install java 17.0.4.1-tem